swallowcamel/nancywiki/Introduction.md

     }
 }
 ```
-It is important that you declare your modul public, otherwise NancyFx is not able to discover your modul.
+It is important that you declare your module public, otherwise NancyFx is not able to discover your module.

 ##More Info